 Communication is the act of interacting and exchanging ideas with other people.
+Basically, when communicating, people send and receive messages.
 There are two primary forms of communication: verbal and nonverbal.
 With verbal communication, people express their thoughts, ideas, and feelings through spoken or written language.
-Nonverbal communication uses other methods, such as body language including facial expressions, gestures, and more.
-We are going to discuss both of these forms of communication to help you understand them better.
+Nonverbal communication uses other methods, such as body language including facial expressions, gestures, and other body movements.
+We are going to discuss both of these forms of communication and give verbal and non verbal communication examples to help you understand them better so as to improve your information transfer.

 What is Verbal Communication

 People use verbal communication to express themselves in many ways during discussions, speeches, and everyday conversations.
 Just how effective this style of communication is can vary.
-It will depend on a number of verbal communication skills, such as the volume of your voice, the tone you use, the clarity of your speech, and the caliber of the words you use.
+It will depend on the receiver’s listening skills, as well as a number of verbal communication skills, such as the volume of your voice, the tone you use, the clarity of your speech, and the caliber of the words you use.
 You’ll probably get some idea of how effective your communication is through the feedback you receive.

 You can help improve the effectiveness of your communication by considering your target audience and how you can adjust your message so they will pay attention to you and understand you.
 With verbal communication, you have a lot of control over adapting your message if you feel it is not effective.